How Long Do Canned Tomatoes Last?

 This post may contain affiliate links.
 I may receive a small commission at no extra cost to you.
 All opinions remain my own.

-Finding the **perfect tomato** at the store or farmers market is like uncovering a **hidden gem**.
+Uncovering the perfect tomato at the store or farmers market feels like discovering a hidden gem.

 While there are many different varieties, each kind has its own benefits and drawbacks.